twitter/communitynotes/content/faq.md

 {{< expand "Will Community Notes contributions affect content on Twitter?
 Will it be used to label or remove Tweets? " >}}

 Notes that have been rated helpful by enough contributors from [different points of view](../diversity/) will appear directly on Tweets.
 Beyond that, notes do not affect display of Tweets or enforcement of Twitter Rules.
-Our focus during this phase of the pilot is gaining confidence that Community Notes produces context people from [different points of view](../diversity/) find helpful and informative.
+Our current focus is gaining confidence that Community Notes produces context people from [different points of view](../diversity/) find helpful and informative.

 {{< /expand >}}

 {{< expand "Will this eventually replace Twitter’s existing misleading information interventions?" >}}

 No. We believe there’s no single blanket tool or intervention that can solve the problem of misleading information on the internet.
-During this pilot, we aim to learn how Community Notes may complement our existing efforts.
+Our aim is to learn how Community Notes may complement our existing efforts.

 {{< /expand >}}